HanSolo15e/HandTrakingMouse/README.md

 ## How to use

+* Put your hand infront of your Webcam

 * To perform a left click, tap your thumb and index finger while keeping your middle finger pointing up.
 * For a right click, tap your thumb and middle finger while keeping your index finger pointing up.